jessereitz/webtodo/README.md

 A live demo of WebTodo is hosted on Heroku.
 Poke around the code here and then [check it out](https://jreitz-webtodo.herokuapp.com/) over there!

+*It may take a few moments for the app to load on Heroku.
+This is due to it being hosted on the free tier.
+Please be patient!*